Completed project (December 1, 2022 – December 1, 2023)

-The project involved the engagement of civil society organizations and active citizens in the development, implementation, and monitoring of post-war community development, the organization of a multi-level dialogue and discussions on a shared vision of post-war recovery and development, and the involvement of the diaspora and temporarily displaced persons abroad in the post-war development of communities and Ukraine as a whole.
+The goal of the project is to engage civil society organizations and active citizens in the development, implementation, and oversight of post-war community development, to organize multi-level dialogue and discussions on a shared vision of post-war recovery and development, and to involve the diaspora and internally displaced persons abroad in the post-war development of communities and Ukraine as a whole.

 The project was implemented with the assistance of the National Democratic Institute (NDI) and funded by USAID.